Nordic Optical Telescope Text Size: Smaller Text Normal Text Larger Text

 3. If FASU is not mounted see Mounting the FASU and the ALFOSC.

-17. Test that instrument behaves as expected (test the instrument preferably in the early afternoon in case there are problems to be fixed).
+18. Test that instrument behaves as expected, i.e. the bias levels are as expected Test the instrument preferably in the early afternoon in case there are problems to be fixed.
+Re-check the bias levels during the night or next morning.

 Updated by Tapio Pursimo.